yongler/tp/docs/DeveloperGuide.md

    1. Prerequisite: Use `clear` to delete all applications.
 Use `add` to add a new application with a `Tag`, `PriorityTag` and `ApplicationStatusTag`.
 After each test, add the removed Tags back into the application.

-   2. Test case: `edit 1 t/removetags`<br>Expected: Only the `Tag` of the application is removed.
+   2. Test case: `edit 1 t/removetags`

+   Expected: Only the `Tag` of the application is removed.

-   3. Test case: `edit 1 t/removepriority`<br>Expected: Only the `PriorityTag` of the application is removed.
+   3. Test case: `edit 1 t/removepriority`

+   Expected: Only the `PriorityTag` of the application is removed.

-   4. Test case: `edit 1 t/removestatus`<br>Expected: Only the `ApplicationStatusTag` of the application is removed.
+   4. Test case: `edit 1 t/removestatus`

+   Expected: Only the `ApplicationStatusTag` of the application is removed.

-   5. Test case: `edit 1 t/removetags t/removepriority`<br>Expected: Only the `Tag` and `PriorityTag` of the application is removed. (inputs can be in any order)
+   5. Test case: `edit 1 t/removetags t/removepriority`

+   Expected: Only the `Tag` and `PriorityTag` of the application is removed. (inputs can be in any order)

-   6. Test case: `edit 1 t/removetags t/removestatus`<br>Expected: Only the `Tag` and `ApplicationStatusTag` of the application is removed. (inputs can be in any order)
+   6. Test case: `edit 1 t/removetags t/removestatus`

+   Expected: Only the `Tag` and `ApplicationStatusTag` of the application is removed. (inputs can be in any order)

-   7. Test case: `edit 1 t/removepriority t/removestatus`<br>Expected: Only the `PriorityTag` and `ApplicationStatusTag` of the application is removed. (inputs can be in any order)
+   7. Test case: `edit 1 t/removepriority t/removestatus`

+   Expected: Only the `PriorityTag` and `ApplicationStatusTag` of the application is removed. (inputs can be in any order)

-   8. Test case: `edit 1 t/removetags t/removepriority t/removestatus`<br>Expected: All the Tags of the application is removed.
+   8. Test case: `edit 1 t/removetags t/removepriority t/removestatus`

+   Expected: All the Tags of the application is removed.
 This will still work on an application with no Tags but nothing will change. (inputs can be in any order)

 2. Two applications with different `Tag`

    1. Prerequisite: Use `clear` to delete all applications.
 Use `add` to add two new application with the same information except application 1 has no `Tag` and application 2 has a `Tag`

-   2. Test case: `edit 2 t/removetags`<br>Expected: Error occurs, duplicate application exists.
+   2. Test case: `edit 2 t/removetags`

+   Expected: Error occurs, duplicate application exists.
 Since application 1 has no `Tag` and has the same information as application 2, removing all the `Tag` from application 2 will make it a duplicate of application 1.

 3. A Single application, trying to edit and remove different Tags at the same time

    1. Prerequisite: Use `clear` to delete all applications.
 Use `add` to add a new application with a `Tag`, `PriorityTag` and `ApplicationStatusTag`.
 Make sure these Tags are different from what you input for the test cases.

-   2. Test case: `edit t/removetags pt/high ast/applied`<br>Expected: All `Tag` are removed. `PriorityTag` and `ApplicationStatusTag` changed to `HIGH` and `APPLIED` respectively.
+   2. Test case: `edit t/removetags pt/high ast/applied`

+   Expected: All `Tag` are removed. `PriorityTag` and `ApplicationStatusTag` changed to `HIGH` and `APPLIED` respectively.

-   3. Test case: `edit t/removepriority t/test`<br>Expected: All `PriorityTag` are removed. `t/test` is ignored, no changes to `Tag` (`t/removepriority` can be replaced with any of the other 2 special inputs, same behavior is expected)
+   3. Test case: `edit t/removepriority t/test`

+   Expected: All `PriorityTag` are removed. `t/test` is ignored, no changes to `Tag` (`t/removepriority` can be replaced with any of the other 2 special inputs, same behavior is expected)

-   4. Test case: `edit t/removepriority pt/high`<br>Expected: All `PriorityTag` are removed. `pt/high` is ignored, no `PriorityTag` is added.
+   4. Test case: `edit t/removepriority pt/high`

+   Expected: All `PriorityTag` are removed. `pt/high` is ignored, no `PriorityTag` is added.

-   5. Test case: `edit t/removestatus ast/applied`<br>Expected: All `ApplicationStatusTag` are removed. `ast/applied` is ignored, no `ApplicationStatusTag` is added.
+   5. Test case: `edit t/removestatus ast/applied`

+   Expected: All `ApplicationStatusTag` are removed. `ast/applied` is ignored, no `ApplicationStatusTag` is added.

 ### Example: Finding an application